damonreeve/hyde/implementation-architecture.md

 ![API ENDPOINT CHANGE](https://docs.google.com/drawings/d/1-uZh8grkXfV3SFbZFIq-ScCM1xBXbrXeFDvRfI4eZ64/pub?w=934&h=526)

 ### Supply Stream URL
-This should be changed to the a URL supplied by Authenticated which will point to the Optimizer service
+This should be changed to the a URL supplied by Authenticated which will point to the Optimizer service.

 ```
 [SUPPLIER].[CLIENT].rtb.authenticated.digital
 ```